Chloe Cooley: History

-In 1793 Cooley was held by Loyalist Adam Vrooman, a white farmer and former sergeant with Butler's Rangers who fled to Canada from New York after the American Revolution.
+In 1793, Cooley was held by Loyalist Adam Vrooman, a white farmer and former sergeant with Butler's Rangers who fled to Canada from New York after the American Revolution.
 He had purchased her several months before from Benjamin Hardison, another Loyalist who lived nearby at what is now Fort Erie, Ontario.

-The Crown had explicitly allowed Loyalists to bring their slaves to Canada under the Imperial Act of 1790.
-They brought an estimated 2000 into Canada after the American Revolutionary War, with an estimated 500 to 700 to Upper Canada, markedly increasing the number in the colonies.
+The Crown had explicitly allowed Loyalists to bring their slaves to Canada under an imperial act of Parliament, the Settlers in American Colonies Act 1790 (30 Geo.
+3. c.
+27).
+They brought an estimated 2,000 into Canada after the American Revolutionary War, with an estimated 500 to 700 to Upper Canada, markedly increasing the number in the colonies.
 The Crown encouraged settlement in Upper Canada and the Maritime Provinces after the war, making land grants to compensate for property lost by Loyalists in the new United States.
 It wanted to develop these areas with English speakers.

 There were growing rumours that the government might extend freedom to slaves.
 Some Black Loyalists, African-American slaves who had been freed by the British after leaving their rebel masters and joining the battle, had also been settled in Upper Canada, but most were resettled in Nova Scotia.
 The existence of slavery in the new provinces seemed a contradiction to the other rights which were protected for most residents.

 Vrooman and other slaveholders feared losing their property rights in slaves, who were legally treated as chattel, and began to sell them off.
-Fearing that he would be forced to free Cooley, Vrooman arranged a sale, against her will, to an American across the Niagara River on March 14, 1793.
+Fearing that he would be forced to free Cooley, Vrooman arranged a sale to an American across the Niagara River on March 14, 1793.
 In order to make the sale, Vrooman beat Cooley, tied her up and forced her into a small boat, aided by two other men.
 He rowed her across the river while she screamed.
 Peter Martin, a Black Loyalist of Butler's Rangers, witnessed the incident.
 He brought William Grisely, a white man who had also witnessed the abduction, to make a report to the Executive Council of Upper Canada.
 Others saw the incident but took no action.
 Cooley's fate after she was taken across the river remains unknown.

 The Executive Council of Upper Canada brought charges against Sergeant Vrooman for disturbing the peace.
 However, he petitioned against the charges, which were eventually dropped, because Chloe Cooley was considered property.

-But Lieutenant-Governor Simcoe was outraged by the incident and decided to act to prohibit slavery.
+Lieutenant-Governor of Upper Canada John Graves Simcoe was outraged by the incident and decided to act to prohibit slavery.
 While at least 12 members of the 25-person government owned slaves or were members of slave-owning families, they offered little opposition to the bill.
 The Chloe Cooley incident was considered a catalyst in the passage of Canada's first and only anti-slavery legislation: the Act Against Slavery (Its full name is "An Act to Prevent the further Introduction of Slaves and to limit the Term of Contracts for Servitude (also known as the Act to Limit Slavery in Upper Canada)").
-Simcoe gave it Royal Assent on 9 July 1793.
+Simcoe gave it Royal Assent on July 9, 1793.